 4) Drive 2 hours from home and see where I end up

 Living in California affords me the opportunity to drive in either direction and end up somewhere nothing like home and that’s a good thing.
-Unfortunately, I rarely take advatage of this privilege but I’m ready to start.
+Unfortunately, I rarely take advantage of this privilege but I’m ready to start.
 One of these weekends I’m going to pack an overnight back, hop in the car, drive fro 2 hours and see where I end up.
-I might even go on somewhere like Black box my car and find a dash cam so I can rewatch my journey whenever I please.
-This will also be a good exersice for me to break away from my usual routine of planning down to the most minute detail.
+I might even go on somewhere like Black box my car and find a dashcam so I can rewatch my journey whenever I please.
+This will also be a good exercise for me to break away from my usual routine of planning down to the most minute detail.